sinaatalay/RenderCV/docs/user_guide/structure_of_the_yaml_input_file.md

     - October
     - November
     - December
-  month: month      # (5)!
+  month: month
-  months: months    # (6)!
+  months: months
-  year: year        # (7)!
+  year: year
-  years: years      # (8)!
+  years: years
-  present: present  # (9)!
+  present: present
-  to: to            # (10)!
+  to: to
 ```

 1. The available phone number formats are: `national`, `international`, and `E164`.
 2. The `MONTH_ABBREVIATION` and `YEAR` are placeholders.
 The available placeholders are: `FULL_MONTH_NAME`, `MONTH_ABBREVIATION`, `MONTH`, `MONTH_IN_TWO_DIGITS`, `YEAR`, and `YEAR_IN_TWO_DIGITS`.
-3. The translation of the month abbreviations.
+3. The available placeholders are: `TODAY`, which prints the today's date with `locale_catalog.date_style`.
-4. The translation of the full month names.
-5. The translation of the word "month".
-6. The translation of the word "months".
-7. The translation of the word "year".
-8. The translation of the word "years".
-9. The translation of the word "present".
-10. The translation of the word "to".
+4. The available placeholders are: `NAME`, `PAGE_NUMBER`, `TOTAL_PAGES`, and `TODAY`.

 ## "`rendercv_settings`" field